dxfrontier/cds-ts-repository/README.md

 `(method) this.getDistinctColumns<Column extends keyof T>(columns: Column[]>): Promise<Array<Pick<T, Column>>>`

-This method will return all database `entries`.
+This method will return only the distinct database `columns`.

 `Parameters`